Ruturaj0598/Human-Robot-Interface-using-Python/README.md

 # Human-Robot-Interface-using-Python
+Created User Interface using the tkinter library for human-robot interactions.
-Conducted path planning, optimized low-level controller parameters using Predictive Modeling, and created a user interface using the tkinter library for human-robot interactions.
+Conducted path planning, optimized low-level controller parameters using Predictive Modeling.
+Developed and implemented control algorithms for the robotic arm by analyzing various coordinate systems and operating it through CAN bus.